freetronics/Eleven/README.md

-Freetronics Eleven
+Freetronics Eleven R3
 =============================
-Copyright 2010 Freetronics Pty Ltd
+Copyright 2010-2012 Freetronics Pty Ltd
 Freetronics site:  <www.freetronics.com>
 Freetronics email: <info@freetronics.com>

-The Eleven is a 100% Arduino Compatible Board, based on the existing Uno, but with improvements and updates for ease of use, cost and getting started.
+The Eleven is a 100% Arduino Compatible Board, based on the Arduino Uno reference design, but with improvements and updates for ease of use, cost and getting started.

 Features: